Adam Zemke: Political career

-2012 Michigan House of Representatives
+Michigan House of Representatives

-In 2012, Zemke ran for the 55th district in the Michigan House of Representatives; a seat that was held by Republican Rick Olsen, who declined to run due to changes in the district boundaries following the 2011 reapportionment.
-Zemke faced Pittsfield Township Trustee Andrea Brown-Harrison in the Democratic primary election, where he won with 63% of the vote.
+After a failed run for the Washtenaw County Board of Commissioners in 2010, Zemke ran for the 55th district in the Michigan House of Representatives in 2012 — a seat that was held by Republican Rick Olsen — who declined to run due to changes in the district boundaries following the 2011 reapportionment.
+Zemke faced Pittsfield Charter Township Trustee Andrea Brown-Harrison in the Democratic primary election, where he won with 62% of the vote.
 He then faced Republican former Milan Mayor Owen Diaz in the general election where Zemke won the election with 64% of the vote.
+He was re-elected in 2014 and 2016, serving until he was term limited.
+Zemke won the election with over 69% of the vote.